Champions League and Europa League finals postponed because of coronavirus pandemic | Goal.com

 The Champions League and Europa League were halted at the last 16 stage, with 14 last-16 ties across the two competitions still to be completed.

+The Women’s Champions League had reached the quarter-final stage before the competition was postponed, with all eight ties still to be played.

-With La Liga and Ligue 1 suspended indefinitely, and the Premier league, WSL, Serie A and Bundesliga suspended until at least April, there is precious little time to clear the backlog of games in time for the scheduled dates at the end of May.
+With La Liga and Ligue 1 suspended indefinitely, and the Premier league, Women’s Super League, Serie A and Bundesliga suspended until at least April, there is precious little time to clear the backlog of games in time for the scheduled dates at the end of May.

 More to follow.